ansariowais669-hub/Machine-Learning-World/Learning_ML/Linear_Regression/README.md

 ```

 This provides a direct connection between the **mathematical Normal Equation** and the actual implementation of Multiple Linear Regression.

 ---

+## Assumptions of Linear Regression

+For Linear Regression models to provide reliable and meaningful results, several important assumptions should be considered.

+### 1. Linear Relationship

+There should be a reasonably **linear relationship between the independent variables and the dependent variable**.

+---

+### 2. No Multicollinearity

+The independent variables should not be highly correlated with each other.

+High multicollinearity can make coefficient estimates unstable and difficult to interpret.

+The notebook uses the **VIF (Variance Inflation Factor)** concept, where higher values indicate a greater degree of multicollinearity.

+---

+### 3. Normality of Residuals

+The residuals should approximately follow a **normal distribution**.

+Residuals are the differences between the actual and predicted values:

+**`Residual = Actual − Predicted`**

+---

+### 4. Homoscedasticity

+The residuals should have a relatively **constant spread** across the range of predicted values or independent variables.

+A changing or funnel-shaped residual spread indicates **heteroscedasticity**.

+---

+### 5. No Autocorrelation of Residuals

+Residuals should be **independent of one another** and should not exhibit systematic patterns or correlations.

+This assumption becomes especially important for datasets where observations have a natural order, such as time-series data.

+---